-It is also one of the world’s most diverse cities.
-It benefits from the influences of more than 230 different nationalities, and almost half of its residents were born overseas.
+Melbourne is the capital city of Victoria and Australia’s second-largest city.
+It has been ranked as one of the world’s most liveable cities1.
+As a diverse city, Melbourne benefits from the influences of more than 140 different cultures2, and almost half its residents were born overseas.

 Melbourne is also home to a lively entertainment scene.
 Year-round, you can take in major international theatre and musical performances, world-class symphonies, and premier ballet productions.
 You can also catch a showing of Hollywood blockbusters, small independent films, and global film festivals at any number of local cinemas.

 Creative festivals bring the city’s streets and venues to life all year round.
 Join the festivities for the Melbourne International Film Festival, White Night, Melbourne International Comedy Festival, Melbourne Writers’ Festival, and more.

 “One tip that I always give new to students is to open the ‘What’s on Melbourne’ website,” said Raffa, an Indonesian student completing a Bachelor of Communication (Professional Communication) at RMIT.

 “It’ll show you all the cool places and events happening around Melbourne every week.
 If I don’t have any plans that weekend, I just open it up and see what piques my interest.”

 International students are back on campus and making the most of every minute: embracing city living, enjoying cultural events, joining social clubs and meeting new friends.
 Find out what makes studying at RMIT an unforgettable experience.

 There is much to see and explore beyond Melbourne in Victoria’s regional areas, like stunning landscapes, historic towns, and locally produced food and wine.